Skip to main content

 Kibbeh

-Syria's national dish - tear-shaped croquettes made from ground bulgur, meat (lamb or beef), pine nuts, and spices.
-Can be fried, roasted, or served raw (kibbeh nayeh).
-Formed into balls with crispy outer shell and savory filling.
+Syria's national dish: tear-shaped croquettes of ground bulgur, lamb or beef, pine nuts, and spices.
+They come fried, roasted, or raw as kibbeh nayeh, shaped so the outer shell crisps up around a savory filling.

 Shawarma